 Bamboo shacks with mattress on the floor may ask for 1000-1500 Rs per night, Neil Island

-I am sorry to say that, but if there is one island that I would skip next time we come to Andamans, it is Neil.
+After our 2018 visit, I concluded that if there was one island that I would skip next time we come to Andamans, it would be Neil.
 It is not “the less touristy brother to Havelock”, as some people believe, it is quite as touristy as Havelock is.
 Food is poorer, beaches are poorer than in Havelock… Good still, as we toured Andaman and Nicobar islands for the update and second edition of our guide book, we visited Neil again in 2020.
 Our second visit was more pleasant, thanks to the discovery of the newly built, fairly priced and friendly managed accommodation.

 One more reason to hit Neail is to escape Port Blair.
-If you did not get a Havelock ship ticket and should be left in Port Blair, then yes … jump on the Neil ship, spent a night or two there and move onto Havelock or more interesting places in the far north or far south of this archipelago.
+If you did not get a Havelock ship ticket and should be left bored in Port Blair, then jump on the Neil ship spent a night or two there and move onto Havelock or more interesting places in the far north or far south of this archipelago.